rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 ## True value of Bitcoin

 If Bitcoin is true,
- the total value is the true value of money itself.
+ its total value is the true value of money itself.
 That is, Bitcoin has no utility other than as money.
 Even gold has industrial uses, meaning part of its value is separate from its monetary premium.
-Bitcoin, unlike gold, silver or real-estate, is pure monetary premium.
+Bitcoin, unlike gold, silver, or real-estate, is pure monetary premium.

 Fiat money is also a pure monetary premium,